ShengxiLi/rcf_gan/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python main_parse.py --dataset cifar_train --img_size 32 --mark rcf-gan
 ```
-Results for other dataset and settings can use the following relationships:
+Results for other dataset and settings can use the following relationships (* means the default and # for the required things):

 | #Commands | ```--dataset```\# | ```--img_size```\# | ```--z_dim``` | ```--net_model``` | ```--epochs``` |
 |:---:|:---:|:---:|:---:|:---:|:---:|